ReemaSaif/Machine-Learning-Project-SDAIA/README.md

 1. State the goal
 *Current/non-ML solution:*

 Current / non‑ML solution the company likely uses:
-   •	Human decision-making: Operators use experience to estimate how many bikes to deploy in each area.
+   - Human decision-making: Operators use experience to estimate how many bikes to deploy in each area.
-   •	Historical data insights: Average rentals by month or season.
+   - Historical data insights: Average rentals by month or season.
-   •	Heuristic rules: For example, weekends are busier than weekdays.
+   - Heuristic rules: For example, weekends are busier than weekdays.
-   •	Period comparisons: Demand patterns for similar times (e.g., same day last week or last year).
+   - Period comparisons: Demand patterns for similar times (e.g., same day last week or last year).
-   •	Weather-based rules: For example, rain reduces bike demand.
+   - Weather-based rules: For example, rain reduces bike demand.

 These methods suffer from subjective decision‑making, limited scalability, an inability to capture complex interactions, and lower accuracy that often leads to over‑ or under‑supply.

 *Application, Goal, Description*

-* Application: Demand forecasting for a bike-sharing system
+* **Application:** Demand forecasting for a bike-sharing system
-* Goal: Predict hourly bike rental demand.
+* **Goal:** Predict hourly bike rental demand.
-* Description: Using the available features in the dataset, the model predicts how many bikes will be rented at a specific hour.
+* **Description:** Using the available features in the dataset, the model predicts how many bikes will be rented at a specific hour.

-*ML Task*
+*ML Task:*

-Type: Supervised Learning
+* **Type:** Supervised Learning
-Task: Regression
+* **Task:** Regression
-Input features: season, yr, mnth, holiday, weekday, workingday, weathersit, temp, atemp, hum, windspeed Target Variable: cnt 	(count of total rental bikes = casual + registered)
+* **Input features:** season, yr, mnth, holiday, weekday, workingday, weathersit, temp, atemp, hum, windspeed
+* **Target Variable:** cnt 	(count of total rental bikes = casual + registered)

 2. Clear use case for ML: Difference, Cost, Maintenance, and Expertise requirements.